-This Spring I have joined the $5 Goodwill challenge!
-I am trying to buy more second hand items and decorate with what I already have.
+This Spring I joined the $5 Goodwill challenge!
+I am trying to buy more second-hand items and decorate with what I already have.
 The goal is to be less wasteful.

 READ MORE HERE: